gmeyer3/react-express-ts-seed-fvs/README.md

 4. Clear your browser cache
 5. Check the server console for request logs
 6. Verify CORS settings if you're getting cross-origin errors
+7. On Windows:
+   - Run terminal as Administrator
+   - Check Windows Firewall settings
+   - Ensure no antivirus is blocking Node.js
+   - Try using `127.0.0.1` instead of `localhost`
+8. If the server times out:
+   - Check your network settings
+   - Verify no proxy is interfering
+   - Try increasing the timeout in server/src/index.ts
+   - Check Windows Defender Firewall settings

 ## License